tinhnvc/tinhnvc/README.md

 ![Design and Development](https://github.com/90-TinhMercedes/90-TinhMercedes/blob/main/banner_github.png)
 # Tinh Nguyen Vu Chi
-I am a cheerful and sociable person.
-When you have difficulty, you can come to me to share, I am always available.
+I am a fun and sociable person but serious at work.
+When you have difficulties, you can find me to share, I am always ready to listen, help and share with you.
 - 🔭 I’m currently working on HaUI - Hanoi University of Industry.
 - 💬 I am learning and developing on Android platform.
 Going forward, I plan to learn more Flutter and React Native framework.
 ## Design and Development